Recognized by the AKC as a

 Each breed has certain health screenings that have been identified to be beneficial for improving the health the breed.
 The following are health screenings that SHOULD performed on Greyhounds BEFORE mating.

 Health screenings on individual dogs can be viewed on the Orthopedic Foundation for Animals (OFA). database at: www.offa.org

 Many breeders strive to obtain CHIC # on their breeding dogs.
-CHIC means Canine Health Information Center which is a centralized canine health database jointly sponsored by AKC/CHF (Canine Health Foundation) and Orthopedic Foundation for Animals (OFA).
+CHIC means Canine Health Information Center, which is a centralized canine health database jointly sponsored by AKC/CHF (Canine Health Foundation) and Orthopedic Foundation for Animals (OFA) (http://www.caninehealthinfo.org/)

-http://www.caninehealthinfo.org/The Greyhound Club of America is in formative stages of developing a CHIC program, thanks to the efforts of prominent Greyhound breeders Bill Hemple (former President of the GCA) and his wife Shelly Hemple DVM At this time, heart testing is the sole recommendation indicated for greyhounds by CHIC.
+The Greyhound Club of America is in the formative stages of developing a CHIC program, thanks to the efforts of prominent Greyhound breeders Bill Hemple (former President of the GCA) and his wife Shelly Hemple DVM At this time, heart testing is the sole recommendation indicated for Greyhounds by CHIC.